bilaldev001/keephy_system/SETUP.md

-# Keephy HRMS Platform - Setup Guide
+# Keephy Platform - Setup Guide

-This guide will help you set up the complete Keephy HRMS Platform development environment.
+This guide will help you set up the complete Keephy Platform development environment.

 ## 📋 Prerequisites